 Meaning of the Crown.
 The Crown represents Queen Isabel's royalty.
 The Scepter of the crown is accented by a dove, the symbol of the Holy Spirit.
 The Palter serves as a stand for the crown and scepter represents the people, the meaning being if we are followers of Christ, we must become a platter which serves others.

 History of the Cape.
 In 1937 the first formal cape was made of light blue satin with pink hand painted roses by Lillian Borges, Hazel Moore and Isabel Furtado.
 Donated by the P.A.
 Club board of Directors.
 It now hangs in the I.D.E.S Museum in Hayward, California.
 The second cape white with gold trim made with a labor of love by Fay Rezendes with the help of Ruth Rezendes and Jane Mishak in 1968.
-Lastly, the 3rd and current cape donated in 1999 by Paul and Clara Correia of San Jacinto is red velvet laced with gold trim.
+Lastly, the 3rd and current cape donated in 1999 by Joe and Eva DeMello is red velvet laced with gold trim.

 A Craftonville building was located in 1923 that is said to had been at some point in the early 1900's a grocery store/post office.
 After the Articles of Incorporation were drawn up and confirmed on April 30, 1923 the first official Portuguese American Club Meeting wsa held on May 14, 1923.
 Holding President Chair was Joe Jacinto (Andrews), Joe F. Chaves Secretary/Treasurer, Antonio Chaves Freitas, M. Mello and Antonio Sousa Freitas as directors.